syncfusion-content/maui-docs/MAUI/TreeView/Item-height-customization.md

 ### Customize specific item height based on the content size

-The TreeView allows adjusting height of items based on the content measured size while loaded by setting the `Height` argument with value returned from `QueryNodeSizeEventArgs.GetActualNodeHeight` method.
+The TreeView allows adjusting height of items based on the content measured size while loaded by setting the `Height` argument with the value returned from the `QueryNodeSizeEventArgs.GetActualNodeHeight` method.

 {% tabs %}
 {% highlight xaml %}